Ledger Nano S Plus wallet profile

 What We Like

-- Best value hardware wallet at $79
+- $79 wired hardware wallet

 - Same security as Nano X (CC EAL5+ secure element)